anvilistas/anvil-extras/docs/guides/modules/routing.rst

           animate(form, fade_in, duration=300)

-Note if you wanted to use a fade out you could also use the ``on_navigation`` method.
+Note if you wanted to use a fade-out you could also use the ``on_navigation`` method.

 .. code:: python